Music of Bangladesh: শাহ আবদুল করিম (Music of Shah Abdul Karim)

-Shah Abdul Karim known as "Baul Samrat" or king of baul music, he has composed over 1600 baul songs, some of his notable songs include Keno Piriti Baraila Re Bondhu, Murshid Dhono He Kemone Chinibo Tomare, Nao Banailo Banailo Re Kon Mestori, Ashi Bole Gelo Bondhu and Mon Mojale Ore Bawla Gaan.
-He referred to his compositions as Baul Gaan.
-He holds voice against unfairness, injustice, prejudice and communalism through his writings.
-Karim portraits Bhati area's people love, wish and happiness amid the writings.
-He got inspiration from another legendary musician Fakir Lalon Shah.
-Karim wrote many spiritual songs including Marfati or Dehatatta.
-Bangla Academy has translated ten songs of his in the English language.
-Karim wrote many spiritual songs including Marfati or Dehatatta.
-Bangla Academy has translated ten songs of his in English.
+Shah Abdul Karim, also known as the "Baul Samrat" or "King of Baul Music", has composed over 1,600 Baul songs.
+Some of his most notable compositions include "Keno Piriti Baraila Re Bondhu", "Murshid Dhono He Kemone Chinibo Tomare", "Nao Banailo Banailo Re Kon Mestori", "Ashi Bole Gelo Bondhu" and "Mon Mojale Ore Bawla Gaan".
+He referred to his compositions as 'Baul Gaan'.
+Through his writings, he speaks out against unfairness, injustice, prejudice and communalism.
+Karim portrays the love, wishes and happiness of the people of the Bhati area in his writings.
+He was inspired by the legendary musician Fakir Lalon Shah.
+Karim wrote many spiritual songs, including 'Marfati' and 'Dehatatta'.
+Bangla Academy has translated ten of his songs into English.

 লালন গীতি (Music of Lalon)

-Lalon also known as Fakir Lalon Shah, Lalon Shah, Lalon Fakir.
-Lalon composed numerous songs and poems, which describe his philosophy.
-Lalon left no written copies of his songs, which were transmitted orally and only later transcribed by his followers.
-Also, most of his followers could not read or write either, so few of his songs are found in written form.
+Lalon, also known as Fakir Lalon Shah or Lalon Shah, was a Bengali poet and musician.
+He composed numerous songs and poems which describe his philosophy.
+He left no written copies of his songs, which were passed down orally and only transcribed by his followers later on.
+Most of his followers were also illiterate, so few of his songs exist in written form.

 Pop music

-Western style popular music began to influence strongly the music of Bangladesh in the early 1970's.
-And then several recording studios were established in Dhaka, which produced many pop style songs about national heroes.
+Western-style popular music began to strongly influence Bangladeshi music in the early 1970s.
+Several recording studios were then established in Dhaka, producing many pop songs about national heroes.
 Ferdous Wahid, who started out as a singer in the early 1970s, said "I wanted to introduce western music in Bangladesh, so after the Liberation War I decided to do pop music for our country’s people".

-Azam Khan, Fakir Alamgir, Ferdous Wahid, Pilu Momtaz, Najma Zaman, and Firoz Shai are considered the pioneer who brought the glory to Bangladesh pop music.
-In particular, Azam Khan is known as the pop-guru or pop-samrat of Bangladesh.
+Azam Khan, Fakir Alamgir, Ferdous Wahid, Pilu Momtaz, Najma Zaman and Firoz Shah are considered the pioneers who brought fame to Bangladeshi pop music.
+Azam Khan, in particular, is known as the pop guru or pop samrat of Bangladesh.

 In the genre of film music, well-known are such singers as Sabina Yasmin, Runa Laila, Andrew Kishore and so on.
 Sabina Yasmin has won Bangladesh National Film Award for Best Female Playback Singer 14 times, and Runa Laila has won the award 7 times.
 On the other hand, Andrew Kishore has won Bangladesh National Film Award for Best Male Playback Singer 8 times.